-3.3 Other Methods
+2.5 Other Methods

 While LCTs already reduce the number of nodes in the representation when comparing to the full medial axis, it is also possible to devise approaches that further reduce the number of nodes.
 One example is the Neogen structure, which is based on large almost-convex cells partitioning the free region of a given environment [Oliva and Pelechano 2013a].
 By relying on large cells the total number of nodes in the underlying adjacency graph is reduced and paths can be searched in faster times.
 The structure remains of linear O(n) space.
-The drawback is that, since the structure is coarser, more computation is needed for converging paths to a locally optimal solution and to guarantee arbitrary clearance.
-While clearance can be computed, it is not readily available in the structure and pre-computation for each clearance value may be needed.
+The drawback is that, since the structure is coarser, more computation is needed to compute locally optimal solutions and to guarantee arbitrary clearances.
+While clearance can be computed, it is not readily available in the structure and precomputation for each clearance value may be needed.